jillesvangurp/es-kotlin-client/manual/query-dsl.md

 ## Extending the DSL

-The Elasticsearch DSL is huge and only a small part is covered in our Kotlin DSL so far.
-Using the DSL in schema-less mode allows you to work around this and you can of course mix both approaches.
+The Elasticsearch DSL is huge and only a part is covered in our Kotlin DSL so far.
+Currently, most compound, text, and term level queries are supported.

+Using the DSL
+in schema-less mode allows you to work around this and you can of course mix both approaches.

 However, if you need something added to the DSL it is really easy to do this yourself.
 For example